Research

 CASE is committed to sharing and advancing evidence-based best practices and innovative approaches around supported employment and inclusive workplaces for persons experiencing disability.

-Before best practices can be established, the successes and challenges must be understood, various approaches must be discussed with diverse stakeholders, and potential new methods must be tested.
-CASE collaborates with stakeholders in the supported employment sector to learn about the experiences of persons living with disability, including those with intersectional identities, as they navigate their employment journeys.
+Before best practices can be established, the successes and challenges must be understood, various approaches must be discussed with diverse interest-holders, and potential new methods must be tested.

 Latest Research